algorand/sandbox/README.md

 ## Advanced configurations

 The sandbox environment is completely configured using the `config.*` files in the root of this repository.
-For example the default configuration is **config.nightly**:
+For example, the default configuration is **config.nightly**:
 ```
 export ALGOD_CHANNEL="nightly"
 export ALGOD_URL=""